Active in Calif.

 CHARIS WILSON: No. I wasn’t interested in modeling in general: I was really interested in doing it for him, just as I wasn’t really interested in photography in general.
 I was interested in his work.
 Now I’ve broadened out a little; I’m interested in some other photographers.

-MIMI LUEBBERMANN: Has anyone ever done any comparisons between Edward’s work with you and Georgia O’Keefe and Stieglitz?
+MIMI LUEBBERMANN: Has anyone ever done any comparisons between Edward’s work with you and Georgia O’Keeffe and Stieglitz?

 CHARIS WILSON: Well, I’m sure that this has come to people’s minds now and then.